Prag8855/aab/content/guides/pension-payments-refund.md

 ### Contracting countries

-Some countries have a pension agreement with Germany.
+These countries have a pension agreement with Germany:

+- Albania
+- Australia
+- Brazil
+- Canada
+- India
+- Korea
+- North Macedonia
+- Moldova
+- Philippines
+- United States
+- Uruguay

 If you are a citizen of these countries, you can sometimes get a German pension refund.
 If you can't get a refund, you can get a German pension when you are 67 years old.

-The contracting countries are **Albania, Australia, Brazil, Canada, India, Korea, North Macedonia, Moldova, the Philippines, the United States and Uruguay**.
-Other countries have different rules.

 You can get a pension refund if: